 Bulletin Boards

-Flyers should be no bigger that 8.5 x 11 inches.
+Flyers should be no bigger than 8.5 x 11 inches.

 Handouts